DTLaboratory/dtlaboratory.github.io/index.md

 #### NO BREAKING API CHANGES

 Each repository name contains the service name, the computer language implementation, and the version name.
-The initial release names are [animals](https://gist.github.com/navicore/b578e4c6e15d125b1a04ec522e295acf) in alphabetic order (open to better names).
+The initial version names are [animals](https://gist.github.com/navicore/b578e4c6e15d125b1a04ec522e295acf) in alphabetic order (open to better names).